surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

-Without parameters, `Get-Command` gets all the cmdlets, functions, and aliases installed on the computer. `Get-Command *` gets all types of commands, including all the non-PowerShell files in the Path environment variable (`$Env:PATH`), which it lists in the Application command type.
+Without parameters, `Get-Command` gets all the cmdlets, functions, and aliases installed on the computer. `Get-Command *` gets all types of commands, including all the non-PowerShell files in the PATH environment variable (`$Env:PATH`), which it lists in the Application command type.

 `Get-Command` that uses the exact name of the command, without wildcard characters, automatically imports the module that contains the command so that you can use the command immediately.
 To enable,